 6.1.
-The Police and Criminal Evidence (PACE) act advises that "The role of the appropriate adult (AA) is to safeguard the rights, entitlements and welfare of juveniles and vulnerable persons", (who are suspected of a criminal offence).
-The AA is also expected to observe that the police are acting properly and fairly in relation to a vulnerable, detained person's rights and entitlements, as well as helping the detained person to understand their rights.
+The Police and Criminal Evidence (PACE) act advises that "The role of the appropriate adult (AA) is to safeguard the rights, entitlements and welfare of juveniles and vulnerable persons" (who are suspected of a criminal offence), with there being further elaboration that the AA is expected to observe that the police are acting properly and fairly in relation to a vulnerable detained persons rights and entitlements, as well as helping the detained person understand their rights.